Adam-/anope-github/readme.txt

       ProxyPass /api/github/ http://192.168.0.1:1234/github
       ProxyPassReverse /api/github/ http://192.168.0.1:1234/github

-   (replace the IP/PORT with the IP of the services and the PORT configured in m_httpd) This forwards all requests to www.yoursite.net/api/github/ to anope.
+   Replace the IP/PORT with the IP of the services and the PORT configured in m_httpd.
+   This forwards all requests to www.yoursite.net/api/github/ to anope.

-6. Configuring Your GitHub project to send the data to anope
+6. Configuring your GitHub project to send the data to anope
 =============================================================
    In the admin panel of your repository, go to "Service Hooks" and enable "WebHook URLs".
 Put the path to www.yoursite.net/api/github/ (as configured in step 5) in and don't forget to press "Update Settings".
    Commit to your project and enjoy.